realbrodiwhite/Control-Hub/slave/README.md

-# GIMX-Pi Bare Metal
+# ControlHub Slave

-A bare metal implementation of GIMX (Game Input Multi-Converter) designed to run directly on Raspberry Pi 3B hardware without an operating system.
+A bare metal implementation of ControlHub Slave designed to run directly on Raspberry Pi 3B hardware without an operating system.

 ## Requirements